-ConnectYourCare recognized with Bronze Achievement Award from the American Heart Association
+ConnectYourCare Recognized with Bronze Achievement Award from the AHA

 In a room filled with corporate sponsors, community donors, and heart defect survivors, ConnectYourCare was honored with a Bronze Achievement Award for the company’s contributions towards the 2017 Greater Maryland Heart Walk.
 The Bronze Achievement Award recognizes companies that raise between $1,000 and $5,000 for the event.